Zarak-Shah-ji/Gesture-AI/README.md

 ## Contributing

-We welcome contributions from the community to enhance Gesture-AI.
+I welcome contributions from the community to enhance Gesture-AI.
 Feel free to open issues, submit pull requests, or reach out to us with your ideas.

 ## License